 Letting babies self-feed has a number of amazing benefits in the short and long term.
 But staying clean is not one of them!
 Baby-led weaning is M-E-S-S-Y. That said, there are a few things you can do to minimize the mess in the early days:

-Use a pitcher filled with warm water to wash hands, arms, feet and lower legs after each meal.
+Bring a pitcher of warm water to the table and keep off the the side.
+Use it to wipe off hands, arms, feet and lower legs after each meal.

 Kalani, 12 months, washes her hands and arms in a plastic container.